BahKooJ/Fcop-Parse-Lib/README.md

-## THIS PROJECT IS NO LONGER BEING ACTIVLY WORKED ON.
+## THIS PROJECT IS NO LONGER BEING ACTIVELY WORKED ON.
 A NEW FUTURE COP PARSER IS NOW IN THE WORKS IN C#.
 The reasoning for this is because I've decided to move away from JavaFX for the FCEditor in favor of Unity for the 3D map maker. https://github.com/BahKooJ/FCopParseLibSharp